davidhallac/TICC/README.md

 **Output**

-prints out the time taken for each of the steps in TICC algotihm.
+prints out the time taken for each of the steps in TICC algorithm.
 This function was used to generate the scalability plot in the paper.

 Example Usage
 ======================

 Generating the data.
 In case, you already have a data matrix, skip this step.
 For generating the data as mentioned in the paper, use generate_synthetic_data.py.
 Change the parameters of break_points and seg_ids, to define the temporal pattern of your time series that you want to generate.
 Use the sparsity_inv_matrix to define the sparsity of the MRF of each cluster.
 ALso set window_size, number_of_sensors appropriately according to your application.
-Then run the following commmand:
+Then run the following command:

 ```
 python generate_synthetic_data.py